dreammedia/umbrella/README.md

 You can now pass the window object to the umbrella object to add events to it:
 E.g.: u(window).resize(...)

 ## Functions

-### add:
+### add

 creating a new u object by adding another, returning the new object

-### u.ajax:
+### u.ajax

 loads text via an ajax call

-/**
 * Loads text via an ajax call.
 * Calls the callback function with the returned text as first parameter (string) and the success as second (boolean).
 * Adds always a "cache" value if the method is "post".
 *
 * Returns the success of the call, not of the respons.
 *
 *
 * @param url             the url of the request
 * @param callback        a callback function
 * @param method          the method "get" || "post" (optional, default "get")
 * @param values          values in the form of an associative array which are getting sent with the call (optional)
 * @param mine            the mine type of the request (optional, default "text/plain")
 * @param header          an associatives array of header parameters (optional)
 * @param credentials     indicates if the credentials of the site should be sent with the call (optional, default: false) *
 * @return	boolean
- */

 ### u.clearTimeout